-National treasure Sir Terry Pratchett on how he is fighting the dying of the light
+In October 2012, Sir Terry Pratchett gave us this interview on how he was fighting the dying of the light

 It’s while he’s telling a story about why he’s not frightened of death that Sir Terry Pratchett, possibly even more famous today for his Alzheimer’s than the millions of books he has sold, appears to come mentally undone.